stephenajulu/julzinsight.co/content/about.md

 sections:
   - type: content_section
     content: >-
       Welcome to Julz Insight, a Nairobi-based tech firm dedicated to crafting impactful products, brands, and solutions.
-We harness the power of cutting-edge technology, innovative marketing, and strategic consulting to make a difference.<br> <br>Our Mission - We strive to empower businesses, helping them navigate complex challenges and drive digital transformation with cutting-edge technology and data-driven marketing strategies. <br> <br>Our Vision - We aspire to be pioneers and trailblazers in TECHNOLOGY, INNOVATION, SUSTAINABILITY and ENGINEERING.
-That's why we focus on building impactful, influential and innovative products, brands, businesses and solutions, and we will continue to do so in order to build our vision of a tech-empowered world.<br> <br>Come now and let's start something great today: [Book a video call](/contact/) or [Get in touch with a representative](/consultation/) or Alternatively: [Communicate via Email](mailto:info@julzinsight.co)
+We harness the power of cutting-edge technology, design thinking, and strategic consulting to make cutting-edge solutions.<br> <br>Our Mission - We strive to empower businesses, helping them navigate complex challenges and drive digital transformation with cutting-edge technology and data-driven strategies. <br> <br>Our Vision - We aspire to be pioneers, trailblazers, and thought leaders, in the actual frontier of Technology, Innovation, and Sustainability.
+To achieve this we focus on building impactful cutting-edge products & solutions using Tech and Design, and we will continue to do so to build our vision of a tech-powered world.<br> <br>Come now and let's do something great: [Book a free consultation](/contact/)
     image: images/julzinsightheader.png
     image_alt: Marketing poster
   - type: grid_section